telegott/r.example/README.md

 - `usethis::use_package("covr")`
 - `usethis::use_github_actions()`

+On GitHub,
-On GitHub under settings, make sure that in the section "Merge Button", only "Allow squash merging" is active.
+- under settings/Options make sure that in the section "Merge Button", only "Allow squash merging" is active.
 Also check "Automatically delete head branches"
+- under settings/Branches click add "Add rule" enter "main" under "Branch name pattern" and check "Require a pull request before merging " and "Require status checks to pass before merging"